richardmachado/Data-Structures/Data_Structures_Questions.md

 ## Stack

 1. What is the runtime complexity of `push` using a list?
+O(1)

 2. What is the runtime complexity of `push` using a linked list?
+O(n)

 3. What is the runtime complexity of `pop` using a list?

-4. What is the runtime complexity of `pop` using a linked list?
+4. What is the runtime complexity of `pop` using a linked fds?

 5. What is the runtime complexity of `len` using a list?